 The dam owner and emergency response authorities should coordinate closely while making decisions to terminate both the dam safety event and the response efforts.
-Upon termination of the EAP, IRWD's Operations Manager will notify all flowchart entities which were activated at the start of the emergency incident, and complete an Emergency Termination Log (Appendix G) for submission to DSOD and the Cal OES Warning Center (if notified).
+Upon termination of the EAP, IRWD's Director of Water and Recycling Operations, or a designee will notify all flowchart entities which were activated at the start of the emergency incident, and complete an Emergency Termination Log (Appendix G) for submission to DSOD and the Cal OES Warning Center (if notified).